nickbrandt/GitLab/doc/development/integrations/jira_connect.md

 ## Install the app in Jira

+NOTE:
+If you make any changes to the app descriptor, you need to uninstall then reinstall the app.

 To install the app in Jira:

 1. Enable Jira development mode to install apps that are not from the Atlassian